 The Directors are elected at each Annual General Meeting from among the Ordinary Members and the Delegate Members of the Corporation.
 Members of churches that adhere to the Corporation's doctrinal basis may apply to become Ordinary Members on payment of the annual subscription.
-Every church that adheres to the Corporation's doctrinal basis and makes an annual donation is entitled to nominate a Delegate Member and is entitled to nominate a male member to be included in the list of persons to be submitted to the meeting for election as a Director.
+Every church that adheres to the Corporation's doctrinal basis and makes an annual donation is entitled to nominate Delegate Members and is entitled to nominate a male member to be included in the list of persons to be submitted to the meeting for election as a Director.
 As a member of the Corporation, each Director is liable to contribute £5 to the assets of the Corporation in the event of its being wound up.

-As at 31 December 2015 and 7 March 2016 (the date on which the Annual Report and Accounts were approved) the Board of Directors comprised the following:
+The Board of Directors on 6 March 2017 (the date on which the Annual Report and Accounts were approved) comprised the following:

-Mr J N Broome BSc (Hons) MRICS IRRV

-Mr P Canty CEng MCIBSE CMIOSH

-Mr A R Copeman FRICS

-Mr A B Keen LLB

-Mr S A Partington BA (Hons) Dipl Arch RIBA

-Mr R E Powell ACII

-Pastor P D Relf FCA

-Mr J A H Risbridger MA (Oxon)

-Mr D W J Skull FRICS MFB (Treasurer)

-Pastor D J Steere (Deputy Chairman)

-Mr K C W Wiltshire ACSI FPCS MIoD Cert PFS PFA (Chairman)
+Mr J N Broome BSc (Hons) MRICS IRRV Mr P Canty CEng MCIBSE CMIOSH Mr A R Copeman FRICS Mr A B Keen LLB Mr S A Partington BA (Hons) Dipl Arch RIBA Mr R E Powell ACII Pastor P D Relf FCA Mr J A H Risbridger MA (Oxon) Mr D W J Skull FRICS MFB (Treasurer) Pastor D J Steere (Deputy Chairman) Mr K C W Wiltshire ACSI FPCS MIoD Cert PFS PFA (Chairman)